Illumina/strelka/docs/userGuide/trainingGermlineEmpiricalScore.md

 This document outlines the Empirical Variant Score (EVS) model training process for Strelka germline variants.
-This is the same method used to train the default SNV and indel EVS re-scoring models which come with Strelka, although the speicic training and truth data sets shown here are just small examples provided for demonstration purposes.
+This is the same method used to train the default SNV and indel EVS re-scoring models which come with Strelka, although the specific training and truth data sets shown here are just small examples provided for demonstration purposes.

 ## Requirements